-Do Las Vegas casinos check ID?
+Do Las Vegas casinos check IDs?
 Find out in our article here.

-Can You Gamble Online at 18 in Nevada Casinos?
+Can You Gamble Online at 18 in Nevada?

 Is It Possible to Use a Fake ID in Las Vegas to Gamble?

-The charge typically carries upwards of six months in jail and a $1,000 fine in addition to the separate charge of gambling when underage, therefore, you could face up to a year in a Las Vegas jail.
+The charge typically carries upwards of six months in jail and a $1,000 fine in addition to the separate gambling charge when underage.
+Therefore, you could face up to a year in a Las Vegas jail.
 It truly is not worth the almost certain fallout that will occur by attempting to use a fake ID.

 The Bottom Line: You Cannot Gamble in Las Vegas Unless You Are 21 and Older